sergei-mironov/rm2env/README.md

 [Dr Fraga's](https://www.ucl.ac.uk/~ucecesf/remarkable/) work.
 In contrast to it, we use `rsync` rather then `sshfuse` to manage the actual data transfer.

-The workflow is shown below.
+The workflow:

 1. Adjust the [rmcommon](./sh/rmcommon) that defines the main configuration environment variables.
 2. Optionally run the [rmssh-install](./sh/rmssh-install.sh) to install the systemd service rule to the RM2 device.
-Provided with the VPS requisites, the service would run the reverse SSH tunnel allowing the wireless access to RM2 device.
+Provided with the VPS requisites, the script will install the RM2 systemd running the reverse SSH tunnel from VPS host to RM2 device.  allowing the wireless access to RM2 device.
-3. Run the [rmpull](./sh/rmpull) to pull the `xochitl` from RM2 device to Host.
+   [rmssh](./sh/rmssh) script can be used to connect to the device using this tunnel.
-   Pass `--delete` argument to remove files that don't present on the tablet.
+3. Run the [rmpull](./sh/rmpull) to pull the `xochitl` tree from RM2 device to Host.
+Pass `--delete` argument to also remove Host files that don't present on the tablet.
 4. View or modify the Host copy of `xochitl` using one of the following scripts:
    - [rmls](./sh/rmls) Lists the folder's content